Jeni Bojilova-Pateva

 Jeni Bojilova-Pateva, also transliterated as Zheni Bozhilova-Pateva, (Жени Божилова-Патева; 1 December 1878 – 17 June 1955) was a Bulgarian teacher, writer, women's rights activist, and suffragist, who became involved in the pacifist movement.
 After graduating with teaching credentials in 1893, she began her profession, but was barred from teaching when a law was passed in 1898 that limited the rights of married women.
 She turned to activism and journalism, becoming involved in the international women's movement that year.
 A highly prominent feminist, she was one of the founders of the Bulgarian Women's Union in 1901.
 During 1905 in Burgas, she founded "Self-Awareness", a feminist group, and served as its chair for 25 years.
 As editor of the Women's Voice she published articles on developments in the women's movement in Bulgaria and abroad, as well as about issues affecting women.
 Throughout her career, she published over 500 articles and books.

 A believer in women's suffrage, Pateva participated in numerous international conferences and frequently served as speaker at congresses.
 Her book, В помощ на жената (To Help Women), written in 1908, became foundational to the ideology of the Bulgarian Women's Union, laying out reforms needed to adapt policies affecting women and children.
 When the Women's International League for Peace and Freedom was founded in 1915, she became a prominent member of the pacifist movement.
 In 1944, when state socialism was established in Bulgaria, women gained the right to vote, but the league was among many grassroots organizations that were abolished.
 When Pateva asked for permission to open a cultural and educational society in 1945, she was branded an enemy of the people.
 Two years later, her protests over the death penalty and the sentencing of Nikola Petkov resulted in her home and her son's factory being nationalized, leaving them penniless.

 Early life

-Dzhenda Bozhilova, as she was baptized, was born on 1 December 1878, in Gradets, in the autonomous Bulgarian principality of the Ottoman Empire to Genka Andreeva and Dimov Bozhil.
+Dzhenda Bozhilova, as she was baptized, was born on 1 December 1878, in Gradets, in the Principality of Bulgaria to Genka Andreeva and Dimov Bozhil.
 Her father, a veteran of the Russo-Turkish War, was a tailor and cattle breeder, who advocated strongly for education.
 Bozhilova completed primary school in Gradets and then attended secondary school in Sliven.
 She went on to further her education at the "Nanchovo" Municipal Gymnasium, being graduated in 1893 with teaching qualifications.